-Joni and Rota \cite{joni82:_coalg}, Schmitt \cite{schmitt93:_hopf}, and others have shown that many families of combinatorial objects have natural operations of ``merging" and ``breaking" that give the family a Hopf algebraic structure.
-Edmonds \cite{edmonds70}, Lov\'asz \cite{lovasz09}, Postnikov \cite{postnikov09}, Stanley \cite{stanley1986two}, and others have shown that many families of combinatorial objects can be modeled geometrically as polyhedra -- often part of the family of generalized permutahedra.
+Joni and Rota \cite{joni82:_coalg}, Schmitt \cite{schmitt93:_hopf}, and others showed that many families of combinatorial objects have natural operations of ``merging" and ``breaking" that give the family a Hopf algebraic structure.
+Edmonds \cite{edmonds70}, Lov\'asz \cite{lovasz09}, Postnikov \cite{postnikov09}, Stanley \cite{stanley1986two}, and others showed that many families of combinatorial objects can be modeled geometrically as polyhedra -- often part of the family of generalized permutahedra.
 These algebraic and geometric structures reflect and shed light on the underlying combinatorial structure of the families under study.

-Aguiar and Ardila \cite{AA17} unified these algebraic and polytopal points of view, showing that the family of generalized permutahedra has the structure of a Hopf monoid $\mbf{GP^+}$.
+Aguiar and Ardila \cite{AA17} unified these algebraic and polytopal points of view, showing that the family of generalized permutahedra has the structure of a Hopf monoid -- a refinement of Hopf algebras that is more convenient for combinatorial settings.
 They also showed that this is the largest family of polytopes that supports such a structure.
-This Hopf monoid (or certain quotients of it) contains the Hopf monoids of graphs, (pre)posets, matroids, binary trees, hypergraphs, simplicial complexes, and building sets, among others.
-This unified point of view allowed them to unify and prove numerous known and new results.
+This Hopf monoid $\mbf{GP}^+$ (or certain quotients of it) contains the Hopf monoids of graphs, (pre)posets, matroids, paths, hypergraphs, simplicial complexes, and building sets, among others.
+This framework allowed them to unify and prove numerous known and new results.
 The most relevant ones to this project are the following:

-$\bullet$ By developing the character theory of Hopf monoids, Aguiar and Ardila showed that important polynomial and quasisymmetric invariants of combinatorial objects come from a simple character of $\mbf{GP^+}$.
-These include the chromatic polynomial of a graph, the order polynomial of a poset, and the Billera-Jia-Reiner polynomial of a matroidT the celebrated reciprocity theorems for these polynomials are all instances of the same Hopf-theoretic reciprocity phenomenon for $\mbf{GP^+}$.
+$\bullet$ By developing the character theory of Hopf monoids, Aguiar and Ardila showed that important polynomial and quasisymmetric invariants of combinatorial objects come from a simple character of $\mbf{GP}^+$.
+These include the chromatic polynomial of a graph, the order polynomial of a poset, and the Billera-Jia-Reiner polynomial of a matroid.
+The celebrated reciprocity theorems for these polynomials are instances of the same Hopf-theoretic reciprocity phenomenon for $\mbf{GP}^+$.

-$\bullet$ They gave the optimal formula for the antipode of the Hopf monoid $\mbf{GP^+}$.
+$\bullet$ They gave the optimal formula for the antipode of the Hopf monoid $\mbf{GP}^+$.
 This gave, for the first time, cancellation-free formulas for the antipodes of graphs (also found by Humpert-Martin \cite{humpert12}), matroids, and posets, among others.